 The review will be performed on each receivable that is 60 days or more delinquent as of the end of the month prior to the receipt of the review notice, or the "review receivables."
 Within 60 days of the receipt of a review notice, the servicer will give the asset representations reviewer access to the receivable files and other information necessary for the review of all of the review receivables.
 Upon receiving access to the review materials, the asset representations reviewer will start its review of the review receivables and complete its review within 60 days after receiving access to all review materials.
 The review period may be extended by up to an additional 30 days if the asset representations reviewer detects missing review materials that are subsequently provided within the 60-day period or requires clarification of any review materials or testing procedures.
-The review will consist of performing specific tests for each representations reviewer that a review receivable and determining whether each test was passed or failed.
-If the servicer notifies the asset representations reviewer will terminate the tests of that review receivable and the review of that review receivable will be considered complete.
+The review will consist of performing specific tests for each representation with respect to each review receivable and determining whether each test was passed or failed.
+If the servicer notifies the asset representations reviewer that a review receivable was paid in full or repurchased from the pool before the review report is delivered, the asset representations reviewer will terminate the tests of that review receivable and the review of that review receivable will be considered complete.

-The tests were designed by CNH Industrial Capital America to determine whether a review receivable was not in compliance with the representations made about it in the transaction documents as of the relevant time, which is usually at origination of the receivable or as of the cutoff date or closing date.
+The tests were designed by CNH Capital to determine whether a review receivable was not in compliance with the representations made about it in the transaction documents as of the relevant time, which is usually at origination of the receivable or as of the cutoff date or closing date.
 There may be multiple tests for each representation.
 The review is not designed to determine why the obligor is delinquent or the creditworthiness of the obligor, either at the time of the review or at origination.
 The review is not designed to determine whether the receivable was serviced in compliance with the sale and servicing agreement after the cutoff date.
 The review is not designed to establish cause, materiality or recourse for any failed test.
-The review is not designed to determine whether CNH Industrial Capital America's origination, underwriting and purchasing policies and procedures are adequate, reasonable or prudent.
+The review is not designed to determine whether CNH Capital's origination, underwriting and purchasing policies and procedures are adequate, reasonable or prudent.